apereo/cas/docs/cas-server-documentation/installation/Configuration-Properties.md

 ### Standalone

-CAS by default will attempt to locate settings and properties inside a given directory indicated under the setting name `cas.standalone.config` and otherwise falls back to using `/etc/cas/config`.
+CAS by default will attempt to locate settings and properties inside a given directory indicated under the setting name `cas.standalone.configurationDirectory` and otherwise falls back to using `/etc/cas/config`.

-There also exists a `cas.standalone.config.file` which can be used to directly feed a collection of properties to CAS in form of a file or classpath resource.
+There also exists a `cas.standalone.configurationFile` which can be used to directly feed a collection of properties to CAS in form of a file or classpath resource.
 This is specially useful in cases where a bare CAS server is deployed in the cloud without the extra ceremony of a configuration server or an external directory for that matter and the deployer wishes to avoid overriding embedded configuration files.

 ### Spring Cloud